 Protection circuits inside the power supply causes only the power supply's main outputs to shutdown.
-If the power supply latches off due to a protection circuit tripping, an AC cycle OFF for 15sec and a $PSON^{\#}$ cycle HIGH for 1sec is able to reset the power supply.
+If the power supply latches off due to a protection circuit tripping, an AC cycle OFF for 15 seconds and a PSON# cycle HIGH for one second are able to reset the power supply.